"all things are possible once enough human beings

 PACT (Penrith Action for Community Transition) is a transition town group started in Cumbria during 2008, and is part of the growing transition network here in the UK and around the world, working to develop community-based responses to the challenges of peak oil, climate change and economic sustainability.
 PACT is made up of a group of like-minded and enthusiastic volunteers from in and around Penrith & the Eden Valley, committed to making a real difference in the local area.

-Penrith Action for Community Transition Limited (PACT) is registered in England as an Industrial and Provident Society for the Benefit of the Community (Registration No. 31972R).
+Penrith Action for Community Transition Limited (PACT) is registered in England as an non-for-profit Community Benefit Society (Registration No. 31972R).
 The Society is owned by its members and run according to these rules.
 Each member has one vote at General Meetings.
 Any financial surplus is reinvested to achieve the objects of the Society.
 If the Society is dissolved, any remaining assets must go to a similar organisation.

 The objects of the Society shall be to carry on any business for the benefit of the community by: